Predictive modelling lab1

 • We use SURV, survival status at 4 years as a binary outcome

-• Predictors considered are: KARN, BRODERS, FIGO, ASCITES, DIAM, and AGE
+• Predictors considered are: KARN, BRODERS, FIGO, ASCITES, DIAM, AGE, and RACE

 • The data are as follows: